 As we shall see, most criticisms associated with caucusing are really attacks on directive mediation, rather than on caucusing itself.
-Where caucusing is instead used to increase stakeholder control through transformative mediation, most of these objections melt away.
+When caucusing is instead used to increase party control through transformative mediation, most of these objections melt away.

-As positive as mediator empathy toward a stakeholder may be, some fear this may lead to stakeholder untruthfulness.
-They reason that the absence of the other party during the caucus leaves the stakeholder free to exaggerate.
-Others argue that caucusing may lead to deals between the neutral party and one of the stakeholders.
+As positive as mediator empathy towards a party may be, some fear that this may lead to party untruthfulness.
+They reason that the absence of the other contender during the caucus leaves the party free to exaggerate.
+Others argue that caucusing may lead to deals between the neutral party and one of the contenders.
 "Disputants often fear that clandestine deals or coalitions [may take place] between the other party and the mediator" (Moore 1996, p.
 200).

-Yet others suggest that caucusing simply gives the mediator too much control, lends itself to abuse of mediator power, and does little to equip stakeholders for future conflict in life.
-Instead, they argue, stakeholders may become more dependent on mediation.
-"Caucuses ... are explicit attempts to narrow issues, to push for compromise, and to synthesize arguments and positions."
-(Folger, Marshall, and Stutman 1997, p.
+Yet others suggest that caucusing simply gives the mediator too much control, lends itself to abuse of mediator power, and does little to equip contenders for future conflict in life.
+Instead, they argue, parties may become more dependent on mediation.
+"Caucuses . . . are explicit attempts to narrow issues, to push for compromise, and to synthesize arguments and positions" (Folger, Marshall, & Stutman 1997, p.
 262).
-We even read, "caucuses provide mediators with the greatest opportunity to manipulate parties into agreement" (Moore 1996, p.
+We even read that "caucuses provide mediators with the greatest opportunity to manipulate parties into agreement" (Moore 1996, p.
 325).
-Volkema warns that mediators with a vested interest may promote one outcome over another (1988).
+Volkema (1988) warns that mediators with a vested interest may promote one outcome over another.
 The assumption, in all these cases, is that agreement is reached during caucusing.

 There is nothing inherent in caucusing itself, however, that leads to these difficulties.
-Quite the contrary, Engram and Markowitz suggest that "... the judicious use of caucusing in ... mediation can even enhance the perception of neutrality and will result in increased trust in the process of mediation" (1985, p.
+Quite the contrary, Engram and Markowitz suggest that "the judicious use of caucusing in . . . mediation can even enhance the perception of neutrality and will result in increased trust in the process of mediation" (1985, p.
 25).
-Likewise, where transformative mediation is used, caucusing may be seen as a tool to help stakeholders become better negotiators (Bush and Folger 1994).
+Likewise, when transformative mediation is used, caucusing may be seen as a tool to help disputants become better negotiators (Bush & Folger 1994).

-In transformative mediation where it is the stakeholders who solve their own disputes, there is little to be gained by attempts to influence the mediator.
-Stakeholders need not be concerned that the mediator will make a secret agreement with the other stakeholders.
-Caucusing is used to teach negotiation skills to stakeholders, rather than to circumvent stakeholder empowerment.
+In transformative mediation, the parties solve their own disputes, and there is little to be gained by attempts to influence the mediator.
+Contenders need not be concerned that the mediator will make a secret agreement with the other disputant.
+Caucusing is used to teach negotiation skills to parties rather than to circumvent individual empowerment.